-Build and test web apps with browser agent tools
+Build and validate a web app with browser tools

 Prerequisites